simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 -	Suggests many emails discuss risk management and financial transactions.

-After reading more on Enron and its downfall, these findings seem to align.
+After reading about Enron, these findings seem to align.
 The company faced issues in risky trading, compliance issues and even dodgy affiliations to hide losses.
-High scoring terms in the dataset seems to revolve around these issues and so I moved to topic modelling to see if we can get any further insights.
+High scoring terms in the dataset seems to revolve around these issues and so I moved to topic modelling for further insights.

 <br>